rydb/ros2_bevy/README.md

 ## ros2_bevy

-A simulation alternative to gazebo based on the bevy game engine:
+An experimental simulation alternative to gazebo based on the bevy game engine + Rapier:

 ## Purpose

-This purpose of tool is simulate ROS2 with the benefits of Rust as the backbone of simulation.
+This purpose of tool is simulate ROS2 with physics and act as a proof of concept alternative to Gazebo.

+## Main features

+- urdf -> to ready to simulate model.
+No .sdf!
+No console! no sourcing! # TODO
+- Rust based
+- differential drive plugin proof of concept plugin # TODO

-## Reasons to use ros2_bevy over Gazebo:
+## Why ros2_bevy and not Gazebo?

-gazebo is legacy, and has alot of tutorials for it, however, here are some reasons to use this over gazebo:

-- C++ is a miserable language to use, and the experience of C++ translates to using Gazebo as well.
-You need to deal with Cmake, with apt dependencies, and the headache that is header files. rust dependencies are automatically pulled from cargo, and that should extend to this tool as it expands.

-- Interfacing with gazebo means interfacing with string literals that change every update.

-Here is how you set the enviorment variables which state where your models are stored(on linux) across three different updates
+Gazebo has <X> key issues:
+-  .sdf, the file format that are used for saving/loading information about the "world", are something edited by the User, and not the simulator.

+    Save files are not something a user should have to manage.
+ROS2_bevy will ideally allow you to edit models directly through Rust via bevy's ECS.

+-  Gazebo changes naming conventions frequently, and quietly.
+Below is how you tell gazebo which directory you've stored a model's meshes in for 3 of the most recent versions Gazebo Ignition.

 ```bash
 # Gazebo Gaarden